dmcg/kostings/README.md

 The JUnit tests assume that the benchmarks have already been run - this allows fast iteration on the tests once data has been gathered.

 Because benchmarks may be run with different parameters and in different batches, the tests don't load results from the `results` directory.
 Instead they load from `canonical-results`.
 For now, just copy the files from `results` to `canonical-results`.
-(If more than one file has results for a benchmark, the first will be picked - I'm working on this.
-[GET ON WITH IT]).
+(If more than one file has results for a benchmark, the results from all files will be merged).
 Then you should be able to invoke the `main` in `com/oneeyedmen/kostings/testing.kt` from your IDE, or point at an individual test in your IDE and run it there.

 Tests are able to reference benchmark results with function references, viz